 - If the lens is stuck on the cornea, it may have lost moisture and become rigid, making it difficult to move off the eye.

 - Remember, if you cannot manage to remove your lenses, go straight to your optician.
 They will be able to do so with the use of fluorescein which will help to make the lenses visible for them to see.
+If your optician is not available at that time, you should go to your nearest A&E department.

 Tips for removing a gas permeable contact lens from your eye